Skip to content

 Traffic calming

-Traffic calming are measures which lower motor vehicle speeds (and in some cases, traffic volumes) with to achieve aims such as improving traffic safety, promoting the accessibility and uptake of sustainable modes of transport, improving livability and protecting the environment.
+Traffic calming are measures which lower motor vehicle speeds (and in some cases, traffic volumes), which aims to improve traffic safety, promote the accessibility and uptake of sustainable modes of transport, improve livability and protects the environment.
 Speed management is a form of traffic calming.

 Traffic calming measures are most effective when implemented as part of an area-wide approach, that is, measures are applied across a network of streets rather than just a few corridors or sections of the roadway.